Zhang Yong (restaurateur): Family

 Zhang is married to Shu Ping, a co-founder and non-executive director of Sichuan Haidilao Catering and have a son.
-In 2018, Zhang and his family moved to Singapore, where he later became a naturalised citizen.
+In 2018, Zhang and his family emigrated to Singapore, where he later became a naturalised citizen.

 Wealth

 As of July 2021, Forbes estimated his net worth at US$15.8 billion, making him China's richest restaurateur.
 Forbes estimated in the same year that his fortune had fallen by US$2.4 billion after his company's stock value fell by 17%.
-He ranked #126 on Forbes' 2019 Billionaires list, making him the 3rd richest man in Singapore.
+He ranked #126 on Forbes 2019 Billionaires list, making him the 3rd richest man in Singapore.